Metastatic Prostate Adenocarcinoma Clinical Trials

 Clinical trial data sourced from the ClinicalTrials.gov registry, maintained by the National Library of Medicine.
 Always consult your doctor before considering any clinical trial.

-This phase I/II trial tests the safety and effectiveness of cell therapy (STEAP1 CART) with enzalutamide in treating patients with prostate cancer that continues to grow despite...
+This phase I/II tests the safety, side effects and best dose of ruxolitinib in combination with enzalutamide and how well it works in treating patients with prostate cancer that...

 Modifying Metabolic Syndrome and Cardiovascular Risk for Prostate Cancer Patients on ADT Using a Risk Factor...